qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Introduction

-Introducing the **Ultimate Free Page Builder, Listing Directory, Blog, and Job Board Theme**!
+Introducing the **Free Page Builder, Listing Directory, Blog, and Job Board Theme**!
 Are you searching for a powerful yet user-friendly theme to manage listings, jobs, or blog posts?
 Look no further!
 Our theme is designed to provide a seamless experience for both administrators and users, thanks to its robust features and intuitive Page Builder.

 ## Key Features